jdeschamps/EMU/README.md

 You can easily build a UI using **drag and drop softwares**: for instance, our [tutorial]( https://github.com/jdeschamps/EMU-tutorial ) for Eclipse Windows Builder is a detailed walk through on how to build such plugin.

-You can also check out the [EMU examples](https://github.com/jdeschamps/EMU-examples), among which:
+You can also check out the [EMU examples](https://github.com/jdeschamps/EMU-examples).

-- The [base plugin]() is an empty plugin with comments on each of the function to implement.
-- The [simple UI]() is the example used in the [tutorial]( https://github.com/jdeschamps/EMU-tutorial ).
-- The [iBeamSmart UI]() is aimed at controlling Toptica iBeamSmart lasers.

 The Ries lab is using its own EMU plugin to control its automated localization microscopes: [htSMLM](https://github.com/jdeschamps/htSMLM).
 This plugin is more advanced than the example ones, and its UI classes can be used to explore more complex behaviours.